This article contains affiliate links. If you make a purchase we may earn a commission.

 6. Getting Things Done: The Art of Stress-Free Productivity

-As a fully trademarked time management concept, Getting Things Done isn’t a book solely about project management per se, but rather an authority on how to get the most out of your time — a crucial skill in project management.
+As a fully trademarked time management concept, Getting Things Done isn’t a book just about project management, but an authority on how to get the most out of your time — a crucial project management skill.

-Therefore, it comes highly recommended to new and seasoned project managers alike, particularly those who want to approach tasks with a clearer and calmer mindset.
-As an experienced management consultant and a self-proclaimed ‘productivity expert’, author David Allen’s methods are definitely worth exploring, especially if you feel as though your projects are always fighting against the clock.
+Therefore, it comes highly recommended to new and seasoned project managers alike, particularly those who want to approach tasks with a calmer mindset.
+As an experienced management consultant and self-proclaimed “productivity expert”, author David Allen’s methods are definitely worth exploring, especially if you often find yourself fighting against the clock.

 7. Project Management for Non-Project Managers

-In a similar vein to Gregory M Horine’s Absolute Beginner’s Guide, Project Management for Non-Project Managers is aimed primarily at those who are either looking to break into project management or who have suddenly found themselves thrust into it at work.
+In a similar vein to Gregory M Horine’s Absolute Beginner’s Guide, Project Management for Non-Project Managers is aimed primarily at those who have suddenly been thrust into project management at work.

-It breaks down all the key topics and the jargon and encourages you to instead dive into the process headfirst, acting as a condensed, stripped-down guide to the fundamentals of project management.
-Often, it’s these basic tenets that are the most important, though, so it’s well worth getting to grips with them, just as author Jack Ferraro does here.
+It breaks down the key topics and jargon and encourages you to dive into the process headfirst, acting as a condensed, stripped-down guide to project management fundamentals.
+Often, it’s these basic tenets that are the most important, so it’s well worth getting to grips with them, just as author Jack Ferraro does here.

 8. Project Management: A Systems Approach to Planning, Scheduling, and Controlling

-Having written numerous academic papers on project management, Harold Kerzner is a respected authority on the subject.
-Who better, then, to take you through the complexities and concepts involved?
+Having written numerous academic papers on project management, management consultant and professor emeritus Harold Kerzner is a respected authority on the subject.
+Who better, then, to take you through the concepts involved?

 9. Project Management Jumpstart

-Now on its fourth edition, Project Management Jumpstart is another introductory guide that is focused on the fundamentals of the profession, illuminating them through numerous real-life case studies and examples.
-Author Kim Heldman has written several PMP exam textbooks, too, and this ability to break down concepts and place them within a clear context shines through across its 360 odd pages.
+Now on its fourth edition, Project Management Jumpstart is another introductory guide that is focused on the fundamentals of the profession, illuminating them through real-life case studies.
+As author Kim Heldman has written several PMP exam textbooks, her ability to break down concepts and consistently present them in a clear context shines through.

 10. Project Management for the Unofficial Project Manager

-As previously mentioned, many project managers find themselves thrust suddenly into the position out of necessity, often left with nothing more than a team, a budget and a deadline.
-If this sounds like you, then Project Management for the Unofficial Project Manager will come in extremely handy.
+Many project managers find themselves thrust into the position out of necessity, often left with nothing more than a team, a budget, and a deadline.
+If this sounds like you, then Project Management for the Unofficial Project Manager will really come in handy.

-Authors Kogon, Blakemore and Wood instruct you to take a deep breath, before explaining succinctly what you need to do, taking you through all the essentials and ensuring that you remain organised throughout.
-There are numerous real-life examples to relate to as well, making this a highly recommended choice for those who have been put in charge — willingly or otherwise.
+Authors Kory Kogon, Suzette Blakemore, and James Wood instruct you to take a deep breath before explaining what you need to do.
+The authors then succinctly take you through the essentials and ensure that you remain organized throughout.
+There are numerous real-life examples to relate to as well, making this a highly recommended choice for those who have been put in charge — willingly or not.